-The electric transformer box in your yard serves an important purpose, but it can also be a serious eyesore.
-Although you can't move the box, it doesn't need to take center stage.
-Well-placed hedges, plantings or screens will help draw the attention away from the box and onto the yard's more decorative elements.
+Utility boxes are built for function not beauty, so figuring out how to hide an electric transformer box with landscaping is something many homeowners want to do.
+Although you can't move the box and you need to keep it accessible, it doesn't need to take center stage.
+Well-placed hedges, plantings or screens help draw the attention away from the box and onto the yard's more decorative elements.

 Create a Distraction

 You don't necessarily have to create a complete screen or cover to hide an electric transformer box with landscaping.
 By placing decorative elements in front of or beside the transformer, you can block it from view and help distract from its appearance.

 Consider placing a large boulder or other decorative rock in front of the transformer box.
 Add other smaller boulders and gravel to create a rock garden around the transformer.
 A large garden statue or fountain in front of the transformer also takes attention away from the box.